 the planning process

-Fieldwork, team development and presentation of an exhibition design proposal provide you with opportunities to build exhibition planning and design skills.
+Fieldwork, teamwork and presentation of an exhibition design concept provide you with opportunities to build exhibition planning and design skills.
+The course is designed for anyone who is, or might be, involved in planning an exhibition in a museum, gallery, science centre, and heritage site or tourist destination.

 For information on accommodations in Victoria click here.